GladysAssistant/v4-website/docs/integrations/sonoff.md

 sidebar_label: Sonoff
 ---

-The Sonoff devices can also be used with [Tasmota](/docs/integrations/tasmota/) OpenSource firmware.
+Sonoff devices can be used with [Tasmota](/docs/integrations/tasmota/) OpenSource firmware.

 To connect them to Gladys: